 I wish someone had told me this in my early days of sobriety.
 I tried hard to get sober by myself and I did, but it was incredibly lonely.
 I felt like I was the one who was drinking and using drugs, so I had to be the one to fix it.
 Of course, it’s up to you to stop drinking and using, but you do not have to do it alone.
 Help is available, whether it’s through a treatment center, an online recovery group, books and blogs, podcasts or any other type of recovery program.
 Talking to others who have been where you are is an irreplaceable component to sobriety.

 2. Asking for help can be hard, but humbling

 Asking for help when you want to get sober is never easy.
 In fact, it may be the hardest thing you ever do.
 Admitting to yourself and somebody else that you need help is difficult, but it can be life-changing, as well as humbling.
 None of us are perfect.
 We make mistakes, we become out of control, addiction takes hold of us.

 Asking for help doesn’t mean you’re weak, it means you are in a state of acceptance and ready to move on towards change.
 You may be pleasantly surprised by the number of doors that asking for help opens.

 3. It gets painful before it gets better

 Just because you stop drinking and using drugs does not mean the pain is gone.
-I wish this were the case!
-But you will be on your way to being able to create less emotional and physical pain for yourself while also learning how to manage pain in a healthy way.
+I wish that were the case!
+But you will be on your way to creating less emotional and physical pain for yourself and learning how to manage pain in a healthy way.
 Being sober can be raw, scary, and unpredictable at first, but these are not reasons to avoid it.
-The first year of sobriety you will be uncomfortable, and learning how to live without substances may even seem overwhelming at times.
-It gets better, that I promise you, and when you reach a certain point you will wish you started sobriety much earlier.
+The first year of sobriety will be uncomfortable and learning how to live without substances may even seem overwhelming at times.
+It gets better, I promise you.
+After a certain point, you will wish you started sobriety much earlier.
 Luckily there are tools that can help us along the way.

 4. Don’t be so hard on yourself